the-turing-way/.github/CODE_OF_CONDUCT.md

   The committee will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
   If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.

-Once a resolution is agreed upon, but before it is enacted, a member of the CoC committee will contact the original reporter and any other affected parties and explain the proposed resolution.
+Once a resolution is agreed upon, but before it is enacted, a member of the Code of Conduct committee will contact the original reporter and any other affected parties and explain the proposed resolution.
-The CoC committee member will ask if this resolution is acceptable, and must note feedback for the record.
+The Code of Conduct committee member will ask if this resolution is acceptable, and must note feedback for the record.
-However, the CoC committee is not required to act on this feedback.
+However, the Code of Conduct committee is not required to act on this feedback.

-## 4.5 Conflicts of Interest
+## 6 Conflict of Interest

 If the report is about someone is the committee, please send the report to the other individuals on the committee.

+If a committee member identifies their link with a reporter or reportee that may affect their participation in the ongoing issue (such as introducing personal bias or impacting their well-being), they will declare their Conflict of Interest and remove themselves from any discussion related to the report handling.

+All reports will be kept confidential with details shared only with the people involved in the report handling and enforcement.

-# 5 Acknowledgement
+# 7 Acknowledgement

 This code is adapted from the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)  with sections from the [Alan Turing Institute Data Study Group Code of Conduct](https://docs.google.com/document/d/1iv2cizNPUwtEhHqaezAzjIoKkaIX02f7XbYmFMXDTGY/edit).
 Both are used under the Creative Commons Attribution license.